-Figure 6 graphically presents the results from the local projection regressions as specified in equation (1).
-The solid lines depict the β_j estimates for each horizon.
+Figure 4 graphically presents the results from the local projection regressions as specified in equation (1).
+The solid lines depict the $\beta_j$ estimates for each horizon.
 The two dotted lines indicate the 90 percent confidence intervals.
 The panel on the left shows the estimates for the full sample of firms.
 The positive and significant coefficient estimates for the first two horizons indicate that firms with high cash holdings going into the crisis experienced higher growth in their fixed assets relative to their cash-poor rivals during the crisis.
 This is in line with the findings of a positive impact of cash on investment for publicly listed firms in the US (Duchin, Ozbas and Sensoy, 2010).
-Our findings are also in line with those of Berg (2018) and Beck,

-Da-Rocha-Lopes and Silva (2021) who show that firms with cash at hand reduce investment less in the short-term when faced with a credit supply shock.
+Our findings are also in line with those of Berg (2018) and Beck, Da-Rocha-Lopes and Silva (2021) who show that firms with cash at hand reduce investment less in the short-term when faced with a credit supply shock.

 Importantly, the coefficient continues to be positive beyond the initial crisis years and even increases over the recovery period.
 The positive impact of high relative-to-rivals cash is not only persistent but is amplified over time.
 This suggests that SMEs with relatively high levels of cash prior to the crisis continued to invest more than their low-cash rivals even when the crisis subsided, credit became more readily available and demand returned.
+In the panel on the right we extend the model and also control for the pre-crisis performance of the firm as captured by its turnover growth in the two years prior to the crisis.
+This allows us to better control for investment opportunities at the firm level, but significantly reduces the sample which now only includes 33,564 medium-sized enterprises.
+The coefficients in Figure 4 (right hand panel) show a pattern similar to the baseline regressions, including the strong amplification effect over longer horizons.

-Figure 7 graphically illustrates the economic magnitude of these results.
-The figure shows the implied difference in cumulative fixed asset growth between cash-rich and cash-poor firms during the crisis (2007-2009) and during the crisis and recovery period (2007-2014).
+Figure 5 graphically illustrates the economic magnitude of these results.
+The figure shows the implied difference in cumulative fixed asset growth between cash-rich and cash-poor firms during the crisis (2007-2009) and during the crisis and recovery period (2007-2014) using the estimates from the baseline model.
 Cash-rich firms are those firms at the 90th percentile of the relative cash distribution and cash-poor firms are those at the 10th percentile.
 Taking the average across all industries, we estimate that the cash-rich firm kept its stock of fixed assets between 2007 and 2009 stable.
 Hence, the cash-rich firm was able to replace its fixed assets that had depreciated during the crisis, i.e. its gross investment was positive, but its net investment zero.
 The fixed assets of the cash-poor firm decreased by 4.7 percent instead; a difference of close to 5 percentage points.
 By 2014 the cash-rich firm had increased its stock of fixed assets by 4.6 percent, while the cash-poor firm had decreased its fixed assets by 6.6 percent.
 In other words, the difference in investment more than doubled during the recovery period to 11.2 percentage points.